 The season of fall stirs up our love-hate relationship with change.
-After this particular topsy-turvy summer, we’d love to return to some familiar and comfortable routines.
+After a tentative and uncertain summer, we’d love to return to some familiar and comfortable routines.
 But as the days are shorter and the nights are longer, fall reminds us that change is good, if not beautiful and exciting.

 Whether it’s in our body, mind, or spirit our lives keep changing.
 If we’re growing (and hopefully we are) we may experience some growing pains.
 So we look for role models, discipline, prayer, and even magic wands to help us through our transitions in life.

 But transitions can make us crazy.
 I have stopped wondering why people are crazy and instead wonder why they’re not!
 Sometimes a little “crazy” is just what we need if it means losing our minds long enough to let our hearts and “Soul” lead us toward the best transitions of our lives.

 Get ready to change the way you see change:

 The best way we can support ongoing healthy change is to be straight with ourselves and each other.
 We’re at a stage in life where we can cut through empty small talk.